 Dr. and Mrs. King resided at 29 Russell Street in Leamington.

 Dr. King died in Leamington of complications from appendicitis on the 24th of March, 1922.
 Mrs King died on the 17th of March, 1953.
-Dr. and Mrs. King were buried at Lakeview Cemetery, Essex County.
+Dr. and Mrs. King were buried at Lakeview Cemetery in Essex County.